Frequently Asked Questions

 Talk to your primary healthcare provider for additional resources.
 Contact facilities that offer financial assistance.
-Vouchers or discounted rates may be available through the University of Utah, Mountain Medical or hospitals that provide screenings.
+Vouchers or discounted rates may be available through the hospitals and facilities that provide screenings.
 You can also call 2-1-1.

 Diagnostic services for abnormal results will be covered.
 Our staff will assist with treatment referrals for breast or cervical cancer and pre-cancerous conditions.

 You can qualify for our program if you have health insurance.
-UCCP is payer of last resort but can supplement what is not covered by insurance.
+The Breast & Cervical Cancer Program is payer of last resort but can supplement what is not covered by insurance.

 Yes.
 Your risk of getting breast cancer increases with age.
 Please continue to get screened regularly.